 A 2003 study assessed nucleic acid amplification testing (NAAT) for diagnosing C. trachomatis and N. gonorrhoeae infections in multiple anatomic sites in MSMs using Becton Dickinson's ProbeTec, which had been validated previously for such use.
 Among 6,434 MSM attending an STD clinic or a gay men's clinic, the study found that the prevalence by site for C. trachomatis was 7.9% for the rectum, 5.2% urethral, and 1.4% pharyngeal; and prevalence by site for N. gonorrhoeae was 6.9% for the rectum, 6% urethral, and 9.2% pharyngeal.
 The great majority (84%) of the gonococcal and chlamydial rectal infections were asymptomatic.
 More than half (53%) of C. trachomatis and 64% of N. gonorrhoeae infections were at non-urethral sites and would have been missed if the traditional approach to screening of men by testing only urethral specimens had been used.

 Although commercially available nucleic acid amplification tests (NAATs) are recommended for testing genital tract specimens, they have not been cleared by the FDA for the detection of C. trachomatis and N. gonorrhoeae infections of the rectum and throat.
 Results from commercially available NAATs can be used for patient testing IF the laboratory has established specifications for the performance characteristics according to CLIA regulations.
 The International STD Laboratory at Johns Hopkins University has performed the required validation study to test rectal samples by the NAAT assay currently in use by the IWTK program.
-The validation study to test throat/oropharyngeal specimens has not been performed and IWTK is NOT able to test throat specimens at this time.
+The validation study to test throat/oropharyngeal specimens has not been completed, so IWTK is NOT able to test throat specimens at this time.